Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Map_Interface.md

 - Part of collection framework.
 - Represent object as a key-value pair.
 - Keys & values are objects and can be of any data type.
-- Keys can't be duplicate but value can.
+- Keys can't be duplicates, but values can.
 - Each key-value pair is called an entry.

 ## Hashing
 - Hash Function is a function in which when we supply an object,it generates address of that object.
-- Applide to keys of HashMap.
+- Applied to keys of HashMap.
-- convert large strings to small string that represent the same things.
+- Convert large strings to small strings that represent the same things.
 - Object class has 2 functions:
-- Both mehtods need to be overriden.
+- Both methods need to be overridden.
 ```
 hashCode()
 equals()